 Jonathan's Voyage

-Where we went so far...
+Where we went, so far...

 It was May 2012 when Jonathan sailed away from Spitsbergen.
 After 10 years sailing / chartering in the high Arctic it was time for new horizons.
 Plans were made for just 4 months, it seemed too prudent to make plans of what to do after the North West Passage.
 By way of Jan Mayen and Iceland we sailed around Cape Farwell and up the west coast of Greenland.
 From here the bit for the North West Passage began.
 You can read all about it in the blog.

+In Kodiak, Alaska, not the most exciting town . . . . .
+I found a good place for Jonathan for the winter.
+But not much happens there so a good time to fly to the Netherlands and Norway to meet up with the family and friends.
+With Florian Schultz and his team we sailed back out to the Aleutians.
+Filming and photographing all sorts of wildlife but mostly the Brown Bears that roam the shores for dead whales and the Salmon in the rivers.
+The summer of 2013 was enjoyed in wonderful places like Prince William Sound, down the Alaskan coast and British Colombia.
+Friends from the Netherlands joined the stretch from Juneau to Prince Rupert and later Caroline joined to sail to Vancouver.
+We decided to sail on to San Francisco to spent the winter there where my cousin Arjen and his wife Debbie have their houseboat in Mission Creek.
+We postponed our departure a few times but finally were able to sail away again (May 2014) .
 Bahia California, or the Bay of Cortez, turned out to be a great cruising ground.
 Just that it was getting towards summer there while we were trying to paint the decks.
 We just could not cope with the heat and needed to sail away.
-We made a detour into the Pacific to avoid contrary winds and currents along the South American continent.
+We made a detour into the Pacific on our way to Patagonia in doing so we avoided contrary winds and currents along the South American continent.
 Apart from the Marquesas we enjoyed Gambier, Pitcairn (of Bounty fame) and Easter Island.
-Since Puerto Montt in Chile we are in cooler waters again.
+Since Puerto Montt in Chile we were in cooler waters again.
 Down the Patagonian channels all the way to Tierra del Fuego.
 That was in December 2014.
-Early 2015 we sailed to the Antarctic.
-It was just fantastic to sail there in our own little boat amongst all the icebergs.
-We needed more time there so we decided on a Southern Ocean tour for the early 2016 Austral summer.
-Caro and me sailed from Puerto Williams by way of the Falklands to South Georgia, one of the most unique places on earth.
-The wildlife is just fantastic!!
+Early 2015 we sailed to Antarctica, passing Cape Horn and crossing the Drake Passage.
+Infamous waters that gave us the creeps the night before we set off.
+The Antarctic Peninsula, it was just fantastic to sail there in our own little boat amongst all the icebergs.
+Just one trip would not do, there is way too much to take in.
+So we decided on a Southern Ocean tour for the early 2016 Austral summer.
+Caro and me sailed from Puerto Williams by way of the Falklands to South Georgia, one of the most unique wildlife places on earth.
+The abundance, it is just incredible!!
 Down to the Antarctic Peninsula again for 2 months of ice and more ice.
-At times a bit more then we wanted if we were forced out of an anchorage once again!
+At times a bit more then we bargained for if we were forced out of an anchorage once again!
 Crossing the Drake Passage back to South America was as it should be, a bit rough at times . . . . .
 We sailed in Patagonia and Antarctica until early 2019.
-We then sail off for our private Southern Ocean expedition and a very slow circumnavigation of Antarctica.
+We then set off for our private Southern Ocean expedition and a very slow circumnavigation of Antarctica.